spryker/spryker-docs/docs/scos/user/features/202108.0/prices-feature-overview/volume-prices-overview.md

 {% info_block infoBox %}

-Currently, the feature has the following functional constraints which are going to be resolved in the future.
+The feature has the following functional constraints which are going to be resolved in the future.

 {% endinfo_block %}